ehoneahobed/create-express-boilerplate/README.md

 Contributions to `create-express-boilerplate` are welcome!
 To contribute:

-1. Fork the repository and create your branch from `master`.
+1. Fork the repository and create your branch from `main`.
 2. Make and test your changes.
 3. Submit a pull request with a comprehensive description of your changes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+## Keywords

+- Express.js
+- Node.js
+- Application Generator
+- MVC Structure
+- CLI Tool
+- MongoDB
+- Project Scaffolding
+- Web Development
+- JavaScript
+- Backend Framework